 - Bioengineered Skin Substitutes: A surgeon places the skin substitutes made of living or non-living tissue over the foot wounds to promote the growth of new, healthy skin.

 - Negative Pressure Wound Therapy (NPWT): An air-tight film serves as a wound dressing that goes over the wound.
 There is also a drainage tube connected to a suctioning device to draw out excess fluid.
 And, the suction promotes the growth of healthy tissue.
 This therapeutic technique facilitates a successful graft.

 - Plastic Surgery Grafting: The latest in skin grafting involves plastic surgery techniques that were once only used for other areas of the body.
 It is far more successful than skin graft procedures doctors performed for foot ulcers in the past.

 Turn to Foot Healthcare Associates for the Top Treatments for Foot Wounds

-Today’s treatments for diabetic foot ulcers are far more effective than anything doctors have been able to do in the past.
-At Foot Healthcare Associates, our experienced Michigan podiatrists can assess your unique situation and help you to determine the right treatment for the best results.
+Today’s treatments for diabetic foot ulcers are far more effective than those of the past.
+At Foot Healthcare Associates, our experienced podiatrists in Livonia can assess your unique situation and help you to determine the right treatment for the best results.
 Connect with us now to schedule an appointment.